willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-setup.md

 ✅ **Use the Microsoft 365 Copilot Optimization Assessment**

-Before deploying Microsoft 365 Copilot, it is essential to evaluate your organization's data governance maturity and data security controls.
+Before deploying Microsoft 365 Copilot, it's essential to evaluate your organization's data governance maturity and data security controls.
 This can be achieved by completing the [Microsoft 365 Copilot Optimization Assessment](https://www.microsoft.com/solutionassessments/).
 Based on the outcomes of the assessment, determine your path forward to ensure that your organization is ready for Copilot deployment.

 ### Step 3 - Update channels